What Is Product Engagement Score (PES) and How to Improve it to Drive More Revenue

 Same with e.g. language learning apps such as Duolingo.
 Duolingo famously uses gamification by providing rewards for completing streaks of learning.

-This obviously leads to a higher engagement and stickiness, as well as better user outcomes (more language lessons learned in a shorter period of time!) at the same time, thus leading to an improvement in the PES score.
+This obviously leads to higher engagement and stickiness, as well as better user outcomes (more language lessons learned in a shorter period of time!) at the same time, thus leading to an improvement in the PES score.

 You can easily build gamification elements in your app code-free in Userpilot, e.g. by implementing checklists with the tasks to complete: